12 Best Crowdfunding Sites For Small Business

 SeedInvest works to high-growth, professional and early-stage companies to raise either preferred equity or convertible note funding.
 For priced rounds of equity, you will need to provide the pre-money valuation.
 For convertible notes, you will need to provide the valuation cap, conversion discount, interest rate and term length.

-To use SeedInvest, you will need create an application, make it through the screening committee and conduct your due diligence before making a profile.
+To use SeedInvest, you will need to create an application, make it through the screening committee and conduct your due diligence before making a profile.
 This a platform for companies ready to make it big and you should expect the process to take a minimum of 60 days to complete.

 There is a 7.5% placement fee charged on the total amount raised and it’s only paid on the successful completion of your campaign.
-You can also expect a %5 warrant coverage based on the amount raised and up to $10,000 in due diligence, escrow, marketing and legal reimbursement expenses.
+You can also expect a %5 warrant coverage based on the amount raised and up to $10,000 in due diligence, escrow, marketing, and legal reimbursement expenses.

 Fundly advertises on their homepage that they “raise money for anything” with no raise requirements and startup fees involved.
 They funded everything from personal health needs to politics and even trips.
 Simply create a page, manage your campaign from the Fundly app and use Fundly’s Facebook OpenGraph to maximize your reach.